nL6767/WelcomerMod/README.md

 ## Overview

-# RE-UPLOAD FROM NEW GITHUB PROFILE, OLD GOT FLAGGED AAH NWORD IN CODE
+# RE-UPLOAD TO NEW GITHUB PROFILE, OLD GOT FLAGGED AAH NWORD IN CODE

 WelcomerMod is a customizable chat-enhancer for Minecraft Anarchy servers, specifically designed for **Constantiam**.
 It automatically greets players on join and allows the client user to self-greet.